friendtech33-DAO/ft33-docs/docs/overview/06_cross-chain.md

 ![Bridge Exploits](/gitbook/assets/bridgeExploits.png)

-Olympus’ bridge native bridge design avoids this problem by deploying a MINTR contract to mint/burn OHM on each chain it’s integrated with.
-This makes OHM a truly native asset on each chain it’s deployed on.
+friendtech33’ bridge native bridge design avoids this problem by deploying a MINTR contract to mint/burn FTW on each chain it’s integrated with.
+This makes FTW a truly native asset on each chain it’s deployed on.

 ### Cons

 Native bridge architecture is not without risk.
 LayerZero tech uses an Oracle to pass block headers, and a Relayer to pass proofs between chains.
 An Oracle/Relayer collusion could manipulate block header and proof data.
-This risk can be mitigated by having Olympus run its own Oracle/Relayer.
+This risk can be mitigated by having friendtech33 run its own Oracle/Relayer.

 ## Contracts